GET TO KNOW US

 Whether the script calls for public affairs, media relations or talking points development; social media, community relations or internal communications – Darcy has it covered.
 Need crisis communications support?
 She can help with that, too.

-She is president-elect of the Cincinnati Chapter of the Public Relations Society of America and a graduate of the Cincinnati YWCA Rising Star Leadership Program.
+She is president of the Cincinnati Chapter of the Public Relations Society of America and a graduate of the Cincinnati YWCA Rising Star Leadership Program.
 Darcy earned her accreditation in public relations in March 2017.

 Our Strategic Advisors, Gurus and Experts (SAGEs) support our team’s growth and development, as well our clients.